cancoin/elixir-libbitcoin-client/README.md

 ```

-Two types of messages are sent to the process owner after recieving them
+Two types of messages are sent to the process owner in response to queries.
-from libbitcoin-server, success messages and error messages.

 Success: